5ajaki/SPP2-Applications/20450-SPP2_ ZK Email Application.md

 Thanks for the note.
 We’ve updated the basic scope to 400K and made the below change:

 For the extended scope, we’ve added the ability to pay *any* social media account through ENS, even if they haven’t created their ENS record yet.
-We think this can drive a lot of new apps like retroPGF or even native platform tipping (like bots tipping money on Github or Twitter, but with money claimable through zk verified records on ENS), that we hope can give the DAO more confidence in our extended ask as well!
+We think this can drive a lot of new apps like retroPGF or even native platform tipping (like bots tipping money on Github or Twitter, but with money claimable through zk verified records on ENS).
+We think this can drive new ENS activity on new platforms with new interaction modalities, and hopefully can give the DAO more confidence in our extended ask being valuable to ENS as well!

 ---